luomiwhy/jobrunr/README.md

-[ ] add namespace to separate jobs of different microservices
+[ ] add namespace to separate jobs of different microservices (only sql)

 -----